YosefLab/BRAPeS/README.md

 <br />

 -genome : The genome used for genomic alignment.
 Currently only hg38 or mm10 are supported.
 For mm10 with NCBI chromosome naming use mm10_ncbi. <br />

+-Hminus: Only used for user supplied genomes.
+Add this flag if the (majority) of V and J annotations of the heavy chain are on the minus strand. <br />
+-Kminus: Only used for user supplied genomes.
+Add this flag if the (majority) of V and J annotations of the kappa chain are on the minus strand. <br />
+-Lminus: Only used for user supplied genomes.
+Add this flag if the (majority) of V and J annotations of the lambda chain are on the minus strand. <br />

 -strand : Strand orientation of the reads, options are [minus, plus, none].
 For transcripts on the positive strand, to which strand does the rightmost (in genomic coordinates) mate of the read map to.
 Default is minus. <br />
 <br /><br />